 Anxiety and Depression Have a Cyclical, Bidirectional Relationship

 In this case, cyclical means that a bout of one can lead to the other developing.
-For example, suppose that a person with a diagnosed anxiety disorder has difficulty making new friends and maintaining old relationships due to their condition.
+For example, suppose a person with a diagnosed anxiety disorder has difficulty making new friends and maintaining old relationships due to their condition.

 As a result, they may feel isolated, and their self-esteem may decline.
 They may start to think they are worthless and unwanted, causing them to isolate themselves more.